defenseunicorns/uds-cli/docs/quickstart-and-usage.md

 The naming conventions for deploying duplicate packages are as follows:
 1. The `name` field of the package in the `uds-bundle.yaml` must be unique
-1. The duplicate packages must be deployed in different namespaces
+2. The duplicate packages must be deployed in different namespaces
-1. In order to deploy duplicates of local packages, the `path` field must point to a Zarf package tarball instead of to a folder.
+3. In order to deploy duplicates of local packages, the `path` field must point to a Zarf package tarball instead of to a folder.

-> [!NOTE]
+{{% alert-note %}}
-> Today the duplicate packages feature is only supported for packages with Helm charts.
-This is because Helm charts' [namespaces can be overridden](docs/overrides.md#namespace) at deploy time.
+Today the duplicate packages feature is only supported for packages with Helm charts.
+This is because Helm charts' [namespaces can be overridden](https://github.com/defenseunicorns/uds-cli/blob/main/docs/overrides.md) at deploy time.
+{{% /alert-note %}}

 ## Zarf Integration
 UDS CLI includes a vendored version of Zarf inside of its binary.
 To use Zarf, simply run `uds zarf <command>`.
 For example, to create a Zarf package, run `uds zarf create <dir>`, or to use the [airgap tooling](https://docs.zarf.dev/docs/the-zarf-cli/cli-commands/zarf_tools) that Zarf provides, run `uds zarf tools <cmd>`.

 ## Dev Mode

-> [!NOTE]
+{{% alert-caution %}}
-> Dev mode is a BETA feature
+Dev mode is a BETA feature
+{{% /alert-caution %}}

 Dev mode facilitates faster dev cycles when developing and testing bundles